Inside the Surreal, Self-Invented World of Pamela Anderson

 "I said," she recalls now, "do something with me.
 I want to share this attention with something more meaningful.
 Give me anything."

 Dan Mathews, now PETA's senior vice president of media campaigns, opened the letter; he took her gambit, beginning a decades-long relationship with Pamela, PETA's most successful poster child and advocate.
 Mathews, the architect of PETA's highly visible "I'd Rather Go Naked Than Wear Fur" campaigns, considers Pamela and PETA a match made in heaven.
-She remains the organization's most committed spokesperson, promoting each campaign the way other celebrities might promote a film: doing talk shows, doing junkets, traveling internationally.
+She remains the organisation's most committed spokesperson, promoting each campaign the way other celebrities might promote a film: doing talk shows, doing junkets, traveling internationally.
 She's got a really punk rock attitude about [activism]," Mathews explains to me over the phone.
 "She doesn't care what people think.
 And because she's so sexy, so friendly and engaging in a positive way, that no matter how challenging the message might be, the messenger is so dynamic that you can't ignore it.
 I think that's the magic combo."

 Everywhere Pamela goes, Mathews identifies local animal rights issues: exotic circus animals in Monaco, chinchilla furs in Paris, laboratory chimps in Florida.
 Her activism ("my activism," she says, a lot, as though it were a disease) has only intensified in recent years.
-In 2014, she started her own charity, the Pamela Anderson Foundation, which cites as its goals the protection of "human, animal, and environmental rights," and in 2015 she joined the board of Sea Shepherd, an anti-whaling organization known for its aggressive direct-action tactics.
+In 2014, she started her own charity, the Pamela Anderson Foundation, which cites as its goals the protection of "human, animal, and environmental rights," and in 2015 she joined the board of Sea Shepherd, an anti-whaling organisation known for its aggressive direct-action tactics.
 She calls Julian Assange a friend ("I think he's one of the leaders of the free world") and in December, visited the Kremlin with a delegation from International Fund for Animal Welfare.

 Not that all of Pamela's second chapter is wrapped up in politics.
 Tonight, for instance, after we finish our interview, we're supposed to go to a fashion party.
-It's not far, in Hollywood—the designer Stella McCartney, an old friend, is showing her fall 2016 collection at Amoeba Records.
-Everyone is going to be there, I'm told—even Dan from PETA.
+It's not far, in Hollywood – the designer Stella McCartney, an old friend, is showing her fall 2016 collection at Amoeba Records.
+Everyone is going to be there, I'm told – even Dan from PETA.
 Pamela disappears into the bedroom and emerges wearing a tailored black-and-white dress, her hair swirled into an updo.
 She looks impossibly chic and I suddenly feel underdressed.
 A little more champagne and a black Suburban takes us down the hill, straight to the business end of a red carpet gauntlet.
 Pamela hoofs it across, photographers howling her name, a storm of shutters; women holding iPads point me down the quieter path, behind the flashes.
 We rejoin at the entrance, where I immediately lose her in the crowd.
 I find out later that she left.
 When we meet again, back at the house, she's apologetic: The lighting was too harsh.
 Too many people.
 This is what it's like to be around someone famous.

 Pamela became a celebrity in a different age.
 Although hounded by paparazzi during her rocky and very public marriages to Tommy Lee and briefly, Kid Rock, she retained some measure of inaccessibility.
 Her heirs to the throne of tabloid notoriety have no such luxury, nor do they desire it.
 The celebs created by Instagram and YouTube became famous to be seen; what's the point of privacy?
-Now that every would-be Kardashian can send out a constant, direct-to-consumer stream of staged intimacy and selfies, access—the longtime currency of fame—has been upended.
+Now that every would-be Kardashian can send out a constant, direct-to-consumer stream of staged intimacy and selfies, access – the longtime currency of fame – has been upended.
 Pamela, whose image was ubiquitous before ubiquity could be juiced with retweets, is left in the strange position of having to renegotiate the nature of her own public image.

 'We could have saved the entire rainforest in the entire world,' she tells me, 'with that stupid sex tape.'

 "I never really paid attention to those tabloid stories," she says dismissively.
 All of her old signifiers are gone: The Playboy Mansion, her first destination in Los Angeles, her incubator and university, is currently on the market for $200 million.
 Hef is 89.
 The magazine itself is changing format; Pamela was the cover star of its last nude issue.
-Although Baywatch is trudging inexorably towards a movie reboot, Pamela—as of now, anyway—is not slated for so much as a cameo.
+Although Baywatch is trudging inexorably towards a movie reboot, Pamela – as of now, anyway – is not slated for so much as a cameo.
 And her sex tape with Tommy Lee, the great scandal of her public life, is hardly shocking anymore.
-For the record, she tells me—she insists—the couple didn't sell their video to anyone.
+For the record, she tells me – she insists – the couple didn't sell their video to anyone.
 Dirty money.
 "We could have saved the entire rainforest in the entire world," she tells me, "with that stupid sex tape."

 The Pamela of the present is not the Pamela of the past, but she knows how to exploit the fame that the swimsuit brought her.
 She is nothing if not self-aware.
 "I don't know how I turn boobs into trees and whales and oceans, but I do," she says.
 "Whatever attention I've gotten, I've used it to get in the door of a lot of places."
 In campaigns for PETA, she models lettuce-leaf bikinis; she owns a shoe company, Pammies, that sells a vegan version of the shearling Ugg boots she made famous on Baywatch.
 She plays her present against her past like she's casting it against type; every charitable, intelligent, or daring thing she does is newsworthy precisely because it breaks with her public image as a bimbo party girl.
 A few days after I met her, she was in Paris, speaking to the National Assembly of France about the practice of force-feeding geese to make foie gras.
 French politicians were less than generous about the credibility of Alerte à Malibu 's star lifeguard, but her presence made headlines internationally.
 How long she'll be able to play this line remains to be seen.
 Eventually, even the past eludes us.